naniyule/Birhday_date_calculator/README.md

 ### Installing

-* Clone project from this repository.
+* Clone project from this repository - https://github.com/naniyule/Birthday_calculator
 * Make any adjustments as seen fit on the html or css files.

 ### Executing program

 * Run it locally from the index.html file.
-* You can also access it from the gitlab page -- https://naniyule.github.io/landing_page/
+* You can also access it from the gitlab page -- https://naniyule.github.io/Birthday_calculator/

 ## Authors
 Sydney Waithaka Wanjohi

-Email - sydneywaithaka@gmail.com
+Email - naniyule@gmail.com

 ## Version History